 Making the switch from working full time to retirement can be scary.
-No matter how much planning you’ve done, having huge amounts of free time can cause a lot of uncertainty, even if it also sounds like heaven on earth.
+No matter how much planning you’ve done, having vast amounts of free time can cause a lot of uncertainty, even if it also sounds like heaven on earth.
 Make transitioning to retirement easier with these tips from other retirees.

 1. Transitioning to Retirement May Take Longer Than You Think